-Opposing Views presented the visualization of conflict and debate through biofeedback, sensor driven, real time video programming.
+Installed on the 400-foot media architectural facade of the Museum of Contemporary Art Zagreb, OPPOSING VIEWS presented the visualization of conflict and debate through biofeedback, sensor driven, real time video programming.

 How ideologies and emotions interrelate was examined within the context of conflict, with an emphasis on how the ideologies of the few impact the many.
-The construct of conflict took shape in the form of public debate, between two citizen participants of opposing views.
+The construction of conflict took shape in the form of public debate, between two citizen participants of opposing views.
 Biofeedback sensors created data based on their emotional fluctuations and translated that impact into real-time video distortions.

 The custom integration of the work spanned the three-story LED facade system and engaged a major pedestrian and transit corridor of the City of Zagreb in dialog with the museum as interior and exterior civic space.